AnswerDotAI/ipyant/README.md

 ## Usage

 `ipyai` is a normal IPython session — you can run Python code exactly as you would in plain IPython.
-On top of that, you can send prompts to Claude as described above. `%ipyai` / `%%ipyai` magics are also available.
+On top of that, you can send prompts to the selected AI backend as described above. `%ipyai` / `%%ipyai` magics are also available.

 Useful commands: